Igoshin-Group/cas_kinetic_model/README.txt

 fitting described in the manuscript.

 Note that hidden Markov model (HMM) fitting via ebFRET requires user input and cannot be fully automated.
-Relevant ebFRET settings can be found in the manuscript, and are reproduced here for convenience:
-  Include settings here!!!

 FOLDERS: